Go Back

 • Set aside approximately 2 cups of the dough (you can eyeball this).

-• Break the dough into large crumbles.
+• Break the almond paste into large crumbles.

 • Can be made ahead of time and stored in the freezer.